Skip to content

 The fundamental training principles are described in the Kyokushinkai and Philosophy sections.

-The exercises involve the entire body:
+The exercises involve the whole body:

 • legs